Don Oramasionwu

-Donald Oramasionwu (/oʊˌrɑːməsiˈoʊn/; born June 4, 1986) is a professional Canadian football defensive lineman.
-Oramasionwu was drafted in the fifth round (39th overall) of the 2008 CFL Draft by the Winnipeg Blue Bombers.
+Donald Oramasionwu (/oʊˌrɑːməsiˈoʊn/; born June 4, 1986) is a Canadian former professional football defensive lineman.
+Oramasionwu was drafted in the fifth round (39th overall) of the 2008 CFL draft by the Winnipeg Blue Bombers.
 He attended training camp with the team but returned to the University of Manitoba for his senior year, becoming a Canada West all-star.

 On February 20, 2009, Oramasionwu signed with the Blue Bombers and played for three seasons with the team.
 He was signed as a free agent on February 15, 2012 by the Edmonton Eskimos.
 He signed with the Montreal Alouettes in February 2017.
 He was signed by the Ottawa Redblacks on October 9, 2018.